 - Don’t miss out on getting a special Machu Picchu stamp in your passport.
 There was a table near the entrance gate where you can stamp it yourself.

 What to Bring: The weather can be unpredictable, so dress in layers.
 Also bring bottled water, a rain jacket, hat, insect repellent and high SPF sunscreen.

 Washrooms: The only toilets are outside the entrance and you must pay a small fee to use.
-Make sure you have your ticket and passport handy for re-admittance to the site.

 Food: There are a few options to buy snacks and meals outside the entrance, but they are very pricey.